OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 - Once you click on the file, more information will come up.
 Look for a 200 OK response code.
 - Scroll down to the Response Header Section.
 Content-Security-Policy section indicates level of protecting adopted.

 Alternatively view the web page source to find Content-Security-Policy in a meta tag.
-WSTG has a detailed information on [Test for Content Security Policy](../02-Configuration_and_Deployment_Management_Testing/12-Test_for_Content_Security_Policy.md)
+WSTG has a detailed information on [Test for Content Security Policy.](../02-Configuration_and_Deployment_Management_Testing/12-Test_for_Content_Security_Policy.md)

 ##### Proxies

 Web proxies are known for adding and stripping headers.
 In the case in which a web proxy strips the `X-FRAME-OPTIONS` header then the site loses its framing protection.

-##### Mobile web page Version
+##### Mobile Version of the Application

-Also in this case, since the `X-FRAME-OPTIONS` has to be implemented in every web page of the web page, the developers may have not protected the mobile version of the web page.
+In this case, because the `X-FRAME-OPTIONS` HTTP header has to be implemented in every page of the application, developers may have not protected every single page on the mobile version.

 ### Remediation

 - For measures to prevent Clickjacking, see the [Clickjacking Defense Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Clickjacking_Defense_Cheat_Sheet.html).
 - For interactive labs on Clickjacking visit [Port Swigger Web Page](https://portswigger.net/web-security/clickjacking)
-- For additional resources on ClickJacking visit the [Owasp community](https://owasp.org/www-community/attacks/Clickjacking)
+- For additional resources on ClickJacking visit the [OWASP community](https://owasp.org/www-community/attacks/Clickjacking)

 ## References